hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 ```
 exit nano with `Control O` `Control X`.

-4. **Enable the external RTC battery, assuming you purchased and installed one**
+**4. Enable the external RTC battery, assuming you purchased and installed one**
 Per https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc
 The Raspberry Pi 5 includes an RTC module.
 This can be battery powered via the J5 (BAT) connector on the board located to the right of the USB-C power connector: